 Some people suggest taking a small quantity of creamer out of the container to allow the liquid to expand and prevent the bottle from bursting.
 In reality, this isn’t required.

 Although you may be aware that water expands when it freezes, this is the exception rather than the rule, and most liquids shrink when they freeze.
-This means you don’t have to take out any of the creamers before freezing the bottle.
+This means you don’t have to take out creamers before freezing the bottle.

-Label the bottles with the date they were frozen and remember to rotate them.
+Label the bottles with the set date, and remember to rotate them.

-If you freeze creamers on a regular basis or in batches, the date of freezing should always be written on the bottle.
+If you freeze creamers regularly or in batches, the date of freezing should always be written on the bottle.
 This will allow you to consume them in the sequence in which they were frozen, preventing you from having bottles in the freezer for a year or more.

 Similarly, if you have a lot of creamer bottles in your freezer, always shift the old ones to the front and the new ones to the back.
 This way, anytime you need a new bottle of creamer, all you have to do is reach for the one at the front of the freezer, as it will be the next one to be used.